 Center Theatre Group is committed to creating learning opportunities, supporting career pathways and diversifying the field.
 The Center Theatre Group Apprenticeship Program is a paid opportunity for people with no background in professional theatre to get hands-on training in Technical Production and Artistic careers.
 Apprentices will shadow one or more theatre professionals, and will get the opportunity to not only sit in on the production process, but also to learn and practice skills necessary to work in these fields.

-Due to the COVID-19 crisis, this program and all applications are currently on hold.
-As soon as we have more information about when we will be able to return to normal operations, we will update this page and send a message to educator partners, and to colleges and universities using Handshake.
+Due to the COVID-19 crisis, this program and all applications are currently on hold at least through the end of April 2021.
+As soon as we have more information about when we will be able to return to normal operations, we will update this page and send a message to the Education newsletter, educator partners, and to colleges and universities using Handshake.
 Until then, we do not have openings and cannot provide additional information about when this program will return.

 Applicants are encouraged to submit materials early (review due dates above).
 We cannot accept late applications.
 Technical assistance will be available until 6:00pm (PST) on the day before the deadline, at 213.972.8031 or Apprenticeships@CTGLA.org.

 - An official Center Theatre Group Apprenticeship Application (available here and under “Resources” to the right);

 - A Word or PDF resume demonstrating your relevant experience (not your performance resume; you are welcome to contact the Program Director for assistance creating a resume)

 - A Word or PDF document addressing the specific questions for the Artistic Apprenticeship OR Technical Apprenticeships (see links above)

 Please email all three items as separate PDF or Word attachments.
 Do not link to a Google document, and do not submit any materials as images.
 You may sign the application electronically.
 We will acknowledge receipt of all applications.
 Do not submit multiple copies of the same application.